Technology-to-English Translator

 One rule of thumb is to never send the username and password in the same message.

-Another is to use a one-time link (a link that will only work the first time it is clicked), or a link that expires after a specific amount of time.
+Another is to use a one-time link (a link that will only work the first time it is clicked), or a link that expires after a specific amount of time or after being viewed a specific number of times.

 Method 4: Use your password manager